Yasin-VU/simple-python-bibliometrics/README.md

 If you have questions feel free to make an issue ticket even if it is not an issue : )
+PS: if the pip installer does not work, try conda install -c conda-forge nb_conda_kernels on an anaconda installation, and build on a python3.6